File Storage

 3.2 Multiple Attachments

-For "many files per record" - photos in a gallery, documents on a project, supporting evidence on a claim - use a normal through-model:
+For "many files per record" - e.g. photos in a gallery, documents on a project, supporting evidence on a claim - use a normal through-model:

 class Photo(BaseModel):